iszczesniak/cpp/move/index.md

 1990's.
 Moving is like salvaging goods (the value) from a sinking ship (the object that soon will not be needed).

-The move semantics:

-* takes effect when:
+The move semantics takes effect when:

   * an object is initialized, or an object is assigned to,

   * the source expression is an rvalue (e.g., the source is a temporary),

-  * the type of the target has the move semantics implemented,
+  * the type of the target has the move semantics implemented.

-* is implemented by:
+The move semantics is implemented by:

   * the **move constructor** (to initialize an object),

-  * the **move assignment operator** (to assign to an object),
+  * the **move assignment operator** (to assign to an object).

-* can be user-defined or compiler-provided.
+The move constructor and the move assignment operator can be:

+* user-implemented: the programmer implements them,

+* compiler-provided: the compiler provides their default implementation.

 ## How it works